WebOrigami/docs/src/eg/intro.md

 1. It parses its arguments as an expression.
 2. It evaluates that expression, looking up identifiers in the current scope (defined below).
-3. If the value of an identifier is a JavaScript module, `eg` imports the module and obtains its default export.
+3. If the value of the expression is a JavaScript module, `eg` imports the module and obtains its default export.
 If it's a JavaScript function, `eg` executes it.
 4. It displays the result.

 Here `eg` parses the expression `sample.txt` as an identifier.
 In JavaScript, `sample.txt` is not a valid identifier because it contains a period, but `eg`'s expression parser can recognize file names as identifiers. `eg` looks up that identifier in the current _scope_.
 By default, the scope includes: